chrisnoonan98675/site/xl-deploy/concept/xl-deploy-cloud-foundry-plugin.markdown

 ## Create the Cloud Foundry organization

+To create a Cloud Foundry organization in XL Deploy:

 1. Under **Infrastructure**, create a `cloudFoundry.Organization` CI.
 2. Specify the following properties:
     * **Organization Name**: Organization name on the Cloud Foundry server.